scottbedard/backend/README.md

 [![CI](https://github.com/scottbedard/backend/actions/workflows/ci.yml/badge.svg?branch=main)](https://github.com/scottbedard/backend/actions)
 [![License](https://img.shields.io/badge/license-MIT-blue)](https://github.com/scottbedard/backend/blob/main/LICENSE)

+Every application eventually needs a backend.
+This is sometimes an after thought though, and can require extra work right when a backend is needed most!
+A rushed backend can become poorly maintained, under built, and the source of endless tech debt.
+This project hopes to be a solution to this problem.

+The process will look something like this...

+1. Run composer install
+2. Create some `yaml` files
+3. Enjoy an awesome backend with flexible priveleges and configurations

-This project aims to be an easy to use backend for Laravel applications.
-It is currently in very early development, proceed with caution.
+That said, this is in very early development, take everything you see with a grain of salt.

 [View live sandbox →](https://backend.scottbedard.net)

 ## Installation

-No documentation yet, check back later.
+No docs yet, check back later.

-## Getting started
+## Basic usage

 Backend areas are defined using `yaml` files.
 Let's look at an example `users.yaml` file and see how they work.